 Dr. McCarty is the author of Well Said and Worth Saying: A Public Speaking Guide for Church Leaders and Parables and Miracles.
 His Parliamentary Guide for Church Leaders, now in a 25th Silver Anniversary Edition, has become the standard guidebook in the field of church business meetings.
 Since 1986 Dr. McCarty has served as the Chief Parliamentarian who advises and assists the presidents of the Southern Baptist Convention as they preside over the SBC annual meetings.

-Matthew McKellar serves as Associate Professor of Preaching.
+Matthew McKellar serves as Professor of Preaching.
 He joined the faculty at Southwestern in 2009 after having served as a senior pastor for 28 years.
 Dr. McKellar has written articles for Theologicalmatters.com, the Southwestern Journal of Theology and the booklet “A Pastor’s Guide to Text-Driven Preaching”.
 A regular presenter at Southwestern’s preaching workshops, he has served as an interim pastor and speaks frequently in churches and at conferences around the country.

-Aaron Halstead serves as the Research Assistant to the Dean of the School of Preaching at Southwestern Baptist Theological Seminary, the Library Technician for the Center for Text Driven Preaching, and the Editorial and Content Manager for Preaching Source.
+Aaron S. Halstead serves as the Administrative Assistant for the Professional Doctoral Office at Southwestern Baptist Theological Seminary and as the Editorial and Content Manager for Preaching Source.
 He received an M.Div. from Southwestern Seminary in 2017, a Th.M. in Preaching in 2018, and is currently a Ph.D. student in Southwestern’s School of Preaching.
 He is also a small group leader and Bible study teacher at Hulen Street Church, where he is a member.

 Sam Hurley | Web Content Administrator